ahhbiasa/Graph-Theory_Coding-Project-Task/README.md

         edge_map[(u, v)] = name
         edge_map[(v, u)] = name
 ```
-This loop updates the adjacency matrix with the costs and the edge map with the edge names.
+This loop processes the `edges` list.
+Each edge has:
+- `name`: Identifier of the edge (e.g., edge number).
+- `u, v`: Nodes connected by the edge.
+Subtracting 1 (`u -= 1`) adjusts the input to 0-based indexing (since Python lists are indexed from 0).
+- `cost`: The travel cost between nodes `u` and `v`.

+The adjacency matrix is filled such that the travel cost between node `u` and node `v` is recorded in both directions (since the graph is assumed to be undirected).
+The `edge_map` dictionary stores the name of each edge between two nodes.

 ### 1.1.5 Adjusting the Starting Node
 ```py
     start_node -= 1
 ```
-Adjusts the starting node index to be zero-based.
+The `start_node` input is adjusted to 0-based indexing.

 ### 1.1.6 Generating Permutations of Nodes
 ```py